The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

 Within each of these trajectories, scenarios are further differentiated based on assumed self-consumption rates, defined as the share of generated renewable energy consumed by prosumers within a REC rather than injected into the grid.
-This parameter is a critical driver in the modelling framework, as it reflects the efficiency and “virtuosity” of RECs in optimizing on-site energy use - thus affecting both demand-side and supply-side market dynamics.
-Additionally, two “mixed scenarios” are included to reflect more granular assumptions based on prosumer-category segmentation, as identified through our empirical mapping of REC profiles.
-These scenarios apply differentiated self-consumption rates by prosumer category (e.g., residential, public, SME, NPO), thereby enhancing the realism and policy relevance of the simulated outcomes.
-A summary of all scenarios is provided in Table~\ref{tab:scenarios}.
+This parameter is a critical driver in the modeling framework, as it reflects the efficiency and “virtuosity” of RECs in optimizing on-site energy use - thus affecting both demand-side and supply-side market dynamics.
+Additionally, the mixed scenario applies differentiated self-consumption rates by prosumer category, thereby enhancing the realism and policy relevance of the simulated outcomes.
+A summary of all scenarios is provided in Table~\ref{tab:scenarios}. \\

-The inputs for the scenario-based projections were provided by the engineering model that yielded two key variables related to individual prosumers/producers within a REC: annual energy self-consumed, $E_{self}(t)$, and the energy injected into the grid, $E_{export}(t)$, by typical prosumer categories and standalone PV systems.
-To represent the additional dimensionality of these variables, namely prosumer category and market zone as well as their individual nature, we denote them as \( E_{p,z}^{\mathrm{self.REC}}(t) \) and \( E_{p,z}^{\mathrm{export.ind}}(t) \) further in text.
-These values for self-consumed and injected energy were projected for both the ex-post (2024) and predicted (2027) deployment scenarios (see Table~\ref{tab:scenarios}), using a set of parameters derived from the collected database.
+Even though we assume a uniform proliferation speed of the total REC-driven capacity from 2024 to 2027 we differentiate on the categories of prosumers and on the market zones.
+This differentiation is supported by the collected data for the sector in 2024.
+Therefore, the scenario-based projection inputs are drawn from (i) distribution parameters derived from our database (ii) the engineering model, which provided two key variables for one typical prosumer/producer within a REC: annual energy self-consumed and energy injected into the grid.
 The first projection parameter, ``Zonal Shares of RECs,'' represents the percentage distribution of RECs across electricity market zones:

 where \begin{itemize}[noitemsep] \item \( Sh_z^{total} \) denotes the zonal share of RECs, \item \( n_{ind} \) is an individual renewable energy community, \item \( n_z \) is the total number of RECs in each zone \( z \), where \( z \in Z \), \item \( n \) is the total number of RECs in Italy, \( n = 362 \). \end{itemize}